-$546B+ space economy, 260+ orbital launches, Starship payload deployment, and Artemis II preparation.
+$626B space economy, 329 orbital launch attempts (record), Starship payload deployment, and Artemis II preparation.

 Published April 27, 2026 by SpaceOdysseyHub Editorial.